bruhiamandy/proxmox-vgpu-installer/README.md

 - `chip`: GPU architecture

 ## To-Do
-1. Replace FastAPI-DLS with nvlts (https://git.collinwebdesigns.de/vgpu/nvlts) in the future release. (current nvlts version not work).
+1. Replace FastAPI-DLS with nvlts (https://git.collinwebdesigns.de/vgpu/nvlts) in the future release. (current nvlts may not work).
 2. Continue adding new GPU data to gpu_info.db as new models are released (RTX 5000 series desktop GPUs completed).